AliceLR/megazeuxtests/README.md

   * `iffdump` is a testing program for `modutil`'s IFF support that sometimes is also useful debugging new IFF-based formats.
 * `dimgutil`
   * Lighter testing programs written in C: `unarc`, `unarcfs`, `unlzx`
+* `dsymgen` generates Digital Symphony modules from a template file because working registered versions of this tracker seem to be very rare.
+The source code is unfortunately the documentation currently, but an example template and output can be found in `misc/`.

 All source code in `src/` is available under the MIT license rather than MegaZeux's GPL 2.0+ license, as the vast majority of this code is old file